dig/onset-http-plugin/README.md

 * GET, POST, PUT, HEAD, DELETE & PATCH requests.
 * No JVM this time! :)

+More features such as Async and other HTTP request methods are coming soon.

 ### Installation
 1. Download onset-http-plugin.dll (Windows) & onset-http-plugin.so (Linux) from Releases ([HERE](https://github.com/dig/onset-http-library/releases)) and place inside plugins folder.
 1. Enable "onset-http-plugin" as a plugin inside server_config.json.